mffrench/primefaces-cookbook-osgi/README.md

 ========================

 Make work primefaces cookbook on various osgi containers (jboss, karaf, virgo) <br/>
+Note : primefaces coobook for osgi env. is just a fork from http://ova2.github.com/primefaces-cookbook/ and a pinch of osgi<br/>
 <br/>
 JBoss EAP 6.2 - working <br/>
 Apache Karaf  - not working (pb with el & jsf)<br/>